ElementsProject/lightning/doc/MAKING-RELEASES.md

 1. Merge the PR above.
 2. Tag it `git pull && git tag -s v<VERSION>rc1 && git push --tags`
 3. Update the /topic on #c-lightning on Freenode.
-4. Prepare draft release notes, and share with team for editing.
+4. Prepare draft release notes (see devtools/credit), and share with team for editing.
 5. Upgrade your personal nodes to the rc1, to help testing.

 ### Tagging the Release